-Thi course aims at providing students with an understanding of epidemiological perspectives on health and disease.
-Specifically, the principles, methods and research designs used to describe and evaluate the patterns of illness in communities and to investigate the etiology of infectious and noninfectious diseases are discussed.
-Furthermore, important epidemiological concepts in evaluation of epidemiological findings such as confounding, effect measure modification, and measures of attribution of disease burden to specific exposures are also presented.
-Medical students will also have the opportunity to learn techniques to critically evaluate and interpret current epidemiologic literature, an essential skill to future success in clinical practice.
+This course provides an introduction to the basic principles and applications of biostatistics and epidemiology, as they are applied to problems in clinical and public health settings.
+Topics cover a wide range from simple descriptive statistics and presentation of data, to principles of hypothesis testing, and an introduction to linear and logistic regression and non-parametrical tests.
+Lectures, problem sets, and computer output are used to develop these and additional concepts.
+The epidemiology part of this course will introduce students to the principles, methods and research designs used to describe and evaluate the patterns of illness in communities.
+Furthermore, important epidemiological concepts in evaluation of disease burden to specific exposures are also presented.
+Medical students will also have the opportunity to learn techniques to critically evaluate and interpret current medical literature, an essential skill to future success in clinical practice.

-CLINICAL SKILLS I AND PATIENT PHYSICIAN RELATION (CLSK 434) (35,60,4)
+FAMILY MEDICINE-CLINICAL SKILLS I AND PATIENT PHYSICIAN RELATION (CLSK 434) (35,60,4)